alexfdealmeida/git-script-kit/README.md

 - **Do NOT edit scripts directly**
 - **Do NOT rename internal scripts**

-> Any manual modification will be automatically discarded during the update process.
+> 🔶 _Any manual modification will be automatically discarded during the update process_.

 For safe customization: